Thursday, April 09, 2009

-Sometimes my flesh gets way too involved in the mystery of closing the gospel deal, or of changing someone else.
-I didn’t convince myself about the gospel, nor am I particularly skilled at changing myself, so when I begin practicing on others (Dr. Ralph) I ought to be alarmed.
+Sometimes my fleshly desires get way too involved in the mystery of closing the gospel deal, or of changing someone else.
+What was once great news to share becomes my story that must be accepted.
+I forget that I didn’t convince myself about the gospel, nor am I particularly skilled at changing myself, so when I begin practicing on others (Dr. Ralph) I ought to be alarmed.

 What’s happened is that I have lost the thrill and confidence of God-in-charge, God-at-work, and God-never-failing.
-Awe of Him has been superseded by frustration with this world, and sometimes that’s all too easy.
+Awe of Him has been superseded by frustration with this world, and sometimes that happens all too easily to me.
 Joy in God’s ability has been hijacked by a fleshly desire to make life work, mine and yours, and the soon-coming end of that is exhaustion and disappointment.
 Either I get all worked up—We have to DO something!—or I get all depressed and give up.

 It’s right around then that the Holy Spirit reminds me that I am an ambassador of God, not a general.
 I’m a vessel and messenger for God, not a detective bent on exposing the bad things of this world so I can change them.
 He reminds me because He is looking to revive and refresh me so I can live and work in the power of God, not in the power of the flesh.